 They’re easy to make, popular amongst a crowd, and in this particular case you only need three ingredients!
 Are you ready to make the perfect gin and tonic?

 My husband always makes the best gin and tonic, so I tried to write the recipe to match his loose style.
-The gin and tonic ratio essentially comes out to 1:3 (that is, one part gin, three parts tonic), but you’ll have a little wiggle room depending on how much ice you use and what glassware you own.
+The ratio essentially comes out to 1:3 (that is, one part gin, three parts tonic), but you’ll have a little wiggle room depending on how much ice you use and what glassware you own.

 We love serving this cocktail in a lowball glass, but a highball glass will work just as well, assuming you keep your gin to tonic ratio the same.
 Only have a wine glass?
 No problem, that will work too.

 Assuming you’re making this cocktail for yourself, if you end up pouring too much tonic in your glass, just take a few sips to make room for adding more gin.
 We usually just fill the glass a quarter of the way with gin and then top off with tonic for the best ratio no matter the glassware.

 Because of the simple nature of this cocktail, quality ingredients are very important.
-Choose a good gin, and buy the tiny bottles of tonic water so you can open them fresh and get plenty of carbonation.
+Choose a good gin, such as Bombay Sapphire, and buy the tiny bottles of tonic water so you can open them fresh and get plenty of carbonation.